buhrmi/bun-plugin-svelte/README.md

 preload = ['bun-plugin-svelte']
 ```

-Now you can import and use Svelte components inside of Bun.
+Now you can import and use Svelte components inside of your .js/.ts code.
+No bundling required.
 By default, bun-plugin-svelte will compile a component with a `render` method suitable for server-side rendering.
 To compile a component to be mounted to the DOM inside a browser, append `?dom` to the filename.

 SSR: